TimOsahenru/notes/_posts/2025-11-23-Getting-hired.md

 Commitment is the decision to show up every day regardless of the amount of work, commitment is in the little steps you take each day towards your plan or goal, commitment is in knowing that consistency beats intensity any day or time, not focusing too much on a perfect outcome but rather on the process of the journey.

-So, on November 8, 2021, I decided to commit to my plan and strategy of getting my first paid gig as a Python developer.
+So, on November 8, 2021, I intentionally decided to commit to my plan and strategy of getting my first paid gig as a Python developer.

 [I made a Tweet then which isn't available anymore cos I've long left Twitter as a result of the toxicity, false news and nudity there].
 You know, when the universe knows about your plans it finds a way to guide you into completing, especially if you’re determined to see it through, the old book of wisdom says